 1) Fighting Weeds

-Brian has a zoysia lawn, which is a warm-season turfgrass that goes into dormancy in late fall.
-Despite the appearance of not much going on in the fall, nothing could be further from the truth.
-It’s the time of year when—if left untreated—cool-season weeds will eventually germinate, come spring.
+Brian has a zoysia lawn, which is a warm season turfgrass that goes into dormancy in late fall.
+Despite the appearance of not much happening in the fall, nothing could be further from the truth.
+It’s the time of year when—if left untreated—cool season weeds will eventually germinate in the spring.
 So, to combat this, Brian begins applying pre-emergents.

-Even with pre-emergent applications, Brian will need to apply post-emergent treatments to the tenacious, opportunistic weeds he sees most of: poa annua, henbit and chickweed.
-Brian notes that you’ll want to ensure any chemical being applied is safe for the type of grass you have.
-Although hand-weeding works, Brian likes to apply a chemical and let it go to work before getting his hands dirty.
+Even with pre-emergent applications, Brian will need to apply post-emergent treatments to the tenacious, opportunistic weeds he sees most of: poa annua, henbit, and chickweed.
+Brian notes that you’ll want to ensure any chemicals being applied are safe for the type of grass you have.
+Although hand-weeding works, he likes to apply a chemical and let it go to work before getting his hands dirty.

 2) Mulching and Pruning